RenCap may face closure amidst an eleventh-hour MBO bid

 A Rencap spokeswoman in Moscow declined to immediately comment.
 A spokesman for Prokhorov’s Onexim vehicle did not immediately respond to a request for comment.

-The Times of Israel reported on April 4 that Prokhorov had immigrated to Israel and received citizenship.
+The Times of Israel reported on April 4 that Prokhorov had emigrated to Israel and received citizenship.
 Prokhorov’s maternal grandmother, Anna Belkina, a prominent Russian microbiologist, was Jewish, making him eligible for Israeli citizenship.

-Prokhorov, who is listed by Bloomberg as Russia’s 12th richest individual, with a net worth of $13.8bn, has distanced himself from the Kremlin over the last decade, since running against Vladimir Putin for the Russian presidency as a proxy opposition candidate in 2012.
+Prokhorov, who is listed by Bloomberg as Russia’s 12th richest individual, with a net worth of $13.8bn, has distanced himself from the Kremlin over the last decade since running against Vladimir Putin for the Russian presidency as a proxy opposition candidate in 2012.

-Prokhorov has not been sanctioned by the US, EU, or UK in the wake of the Russian invasion of Ukraine nor has he expressed any public opposition to the war.
+Prokhorov has not been sanctioned by the US, EU or UK in the wake of the Russian invasion of Ukraine, nor has he expressed any public opposition to the war.
 Some of his oligarch contemporaries, notably Mikhail Fridman of Alfa Group and Rusal’s Oleg Deripaska, have publicly come out against the invasion.

-Dubbed the "Great Gatsby oligarch" in a bne IntelliNews profile, Prokhorov fell foul of the Kremlin following a series of investigative reports by his RBC media holding into individuals close to the Kremlin.
+Dubbed the "Great Gatsby oligarch" in a bne IntelliNews profile, Prokhorov fell foul of Putin following a series of investigative reports by his RBC media holding into individuals close to the Kremlin.

 One source at Rencap insisted the bank was just undergoing "a restructuring" and is still operating as normal and was even running a client event in Moscow today.
 Staff still hope to retain their jobs in a potential reboot of the business, but any new owners may take a different view.